 Play, The Work of Childhood

 Children have ample time for free, imaginative play.
-The kindergarten room, bathed in natural light, is filled with natural, open-ended play things such as cut rounds of branches, polished stones, wooden toys, handmade dolls, beeswax and shells.
+The classroom, bathed in natural light, is filled with natural, open-ended play things such as cut rounds of branches, polished stones, wooden toys, handmade dolls, beeswax and shells.
 Fibers such as wool, silk and cotton also provide varied textures that enhance the child’s sensory integration.
 The wooden play kitchen and doll corner invite children to play the roles of life that they experience all around them.
 The open-ended quality of these simple, natural toys leaves much to the child’s imagination.
 Our classrooms embrace the motion that is characteristic of all young children and give time and space for the children to move and climb.

 The rhythm of the day flows seamlessly from imaginative play, to a seasonal circle time of songs, verses and movement, a time for tidying the room, a shared wholesome snack around a beautifully set table, outdoor play, stories and puppet plays.
-Kindergartners always enjoy an abundance of fresh air and spend a good portion of every day outdoors.
+The children always enjoy an abundance of fresh air and spend a good portion of every day outdoors.

 If a child has been able in his play to give his whole being to the world around him, he will be able in later life to devote himself with confidence and power to the service of the word ~ Rudolf Steiner